michaelssavage/TastyTravel-3rdYearProject/user_manual/README.md

 <br/><br/>

 Start by pressing the first box with the text `Enter Your Location`.
 As you type, the search box will auto-suggest places for you.
+To select a place just click on the most suitable search result.

 <br/><br/>